kroobose/awesome-NDT/README.md

 # awesome-NDT
-About A collection of AWESOME things about ML for non-destructive testing
+A collection of AWESOME things about ML for non-destructive testing
 # Contents

 - [awesome-NDT](#awesome-ndt)